blueOkiris/Game-Card/docs/instr.md

 These can be set, add or subtracted from, and used in various calculations

+Although sprites and tiles use unsigned 8-bit integers for positions and things, these registers are actually 32-bit signed integers.
+When using a register in a sprite slot, it will cut off the lowest byte of a register and treat it as an unsigned 8-bit integer.
+0xFFFFFFEE, a negative number, becomes 0xEE, a positive number.

 __Compare Register__

 The compare register simply stores the result of a comparison.
 You cannot directly set it or use it, but it is used by various instructions.